 The expectations for International Writing Workshop 1 and 2 are the same as for Writing the Essay, but the classes are smaller and there is more time (two semesters) to complete the curriculum.
-International teachers are familiar with the writing needs of English-as-a-second-language students and the cultural adjustments students may need to make as writers and students in an American university setting.
+International teachers are familiar with the writing needs of English-as-a-second-language students and the cultural adjustments that students may need to make as writers and students in an American university setting.
 The common bond that international students share—English as a second or third language—also creates a dynamic atmosphere where people from diverse cultures exchange perspectives as they read and write together.
 Students find the variety of global perspectives available in one classroom exciting and stimulating.
 The course texts and curriculum are the same as those used in EWP’s core writing courses, and students learn the same reading, writing, and critical thinking skills.
 However, the final project has been shortened, allowing more time, week by week, to complete the curriculum.

-For help determining whether Writing the Essay or International Writing Workshop 1 is appropriate for students who did attend all-English high schools for four years, try the Self-Diagnostic Test below to see which course or sequence you would benefit from.
+For help determining whether “Writing the Essay” or “International Writing Workshop 1” is appropriate, try the Self-Diagnostic Test below to see which course or sequence you would benefit from.
 The test consists of a typical reading and writing exercise that you might be asked to do in a Writing the Essay class.
 You will need to set aside thirty minutes to complete the self-assessment and to read the results.

 Click here to download the instructions and to begin the self-diagnostic exercise.